 Defining Student Affairs Educator Certification

-Certification is a voluntary credential for mid-level educators and above, in student affairs and services.
-Its primary purpose is lifelong learning.
-The main focus is on adherence to ethical practice and lifelong learning through continuing education from multiple sources.
+Certification is a voluntary credential for mid-level educators, and above, in student affairs and services.
+Its primary purpose includes adherence to ethical practice and lifelong learning through continuing education from multiple sources.

 Certification is not curriculum-based and no courses are required to become certified.
 The “curriculum” is one’s previous education and work experience.
 Certification is a formal way to demonstrate the value of what one has learned (post-degree) through ongoing work experience.

 It is intended to recognize multiple access points and varying degrees at the masters, bachelors, and associate levels.

 Certification is granted and maintained through the Higher Education Consortium for Student Affairs Certification.
 The Certification Consortium was founded by ACUHO-I, ACUI, AFA, ASCA, NACA, NASPA, and NIRSA.
 The Certification Consortium is its own 501(c)6 organization with articles of incorporation, bylaws, policies, procedures, and staff.